denisecase/digital-forensics-resources/task_forensic_copy/README.md

 # Case 001: PowerShell Forensic Copy and Verification

-This repository contains three PowerShell scripts that can be used to:
+This repository contains PowerShell scripts that can be used to:

 1. Create sample evidence for Case 001 as though we've retrieved evidence from the field.
 2. Generate and verify a valid forensic copy of the evidence, so we don't risk the original.